This is the most complete guide to going solar in 2021.

 The price of solar panels can seem high at first.
 Until you start breaking down the cost with a trained solar professional.
 They can help you chew on some facts and math to show you what makes sense for you.

 And with things like solar leases and power purchase agreements (PPAs), switching to solar can be more doable than you think.

 Let’s put it this way.
-You’ll be paying your electric company X dollars a month for the next 25 years.
-(Which is going up every year.)
+You’ll be paying your electric company (however much you pay them) dollars a month for the next 25 years.
+It’s also going up every year.

-And unless you have a fixed rate, (who does?) you’ll be vulnerable to rising costs, especially as fossil fuels become less available.
+And unless you have a fixed rate, (no one?) you’ll be vulnerable to rising costs, especially as fossil fuels become less available.
 Because, don’t forget, they’re running out.

 But when you go solar, even if you finance them, you’ll have a fixed rate each month that you’re paying.
 No surprises, and with things like net-metering, federal and state incentives, solar tax credits and rebates, you may end up making money in the long run.

 Just let us help you crunch the numbers and find out.